I think you’ll agree with me when I say: Finding the best laser level isn’t easy.

 Package Includes: 1 Laser level, 2 AA batteries, 1 Mounting clamp.

-- Surprisingly, it comes with manual locking option which is missing in above DeWalt DW088K.
+- Surprisingly, it comes with a manual locking option which is missing in the DeWalt DW088K.

 - 30 feet projection range.